Faith. Service. Law.

 Importance of Service Before Self

 Unless you really want to serve your country in uniform, I’d recommend against joining.
-Frankly, these four years were the worst of my life, but, if given a choice, I would do it all again.
 Most people who have served, even if they don’t agree, will know what I mean.

 I am glad that I joined the Air Force, even if I did not enjoy the work.
 And I would encourage anyone with any desire to serve their country to do so.
 It is an experience worth having.
 To give something back to this country, to be part of something greater than yourself, is always worth doing.
 If these things do not motivate you, however, you will probably be miserable.

 I have a love-hate relationship with the Air Force.
 If put in a room with other veterans, I’ll bellyache and complain about the toxic leaders, senseless bureaucracy, and meaningless work.
 (I love the Duffle Blog and find its satire a little too close to reality for comfort.)
-But if someone who never served expresses hatred toward the military, I feel little sympathy for their position.[4]
+But if someone who never served expresses hatred toward the military, I feel little sympathy for their position.4

 The views and opinions expressed in this post are the author’s own and do not reflect the official policy or position of the Air Force JAG Corps, the United States Air Force, the Department of Defense, or the United States Government.

-See Also:
+See Also

 Welcome to the (Army) JAG Corps